syncfusion-content/blazor-docs/blazor/diagram/umldiagram.md

 }
 ```

-### UmlActivity connector
+### UMLActivity connector

-To create an UmlActivity connector, define the type as "UmlActivity" and flow as either "Exception" or "Control" or "Object".
+To create an UMLActivity connector, define the type as "UMLActivity" and flow as either "Exception" or "Control" or "Object".

-The following code illustrates how to create a UmlActivity connector.
+The following code illustrates how to create a UMLActivity connector.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams